bucketeer-io/bucketeer/DEVELOPMENT.md

 As you can see, we use the `values.dev.yaml` file to override the default values in `values.yaml` file.
 And we use the service token (`/workspaces/bucketeer/tools/dev/cert/service-token`) that we generated in step 3 to authenticate the gRPC service.

+> Pro tip: You can use `make deploy-service-to-minikube` to deploy services.
+> For example, we will deploy the `backend` service:
+> ```shell
+> SERVICE=backend make deploy-service-to-minikube
+> ```
+> This command will deploy the `backend` service to minikube.
+And it will use the service token that we generated in *step 3* to authenticate the gRPC service. \
+> But make sure you are in the project root directory when you run this command.